DSchau/blog/content/blog/2019-01-09-seo-and-gatsby/index.md

 ## The Payoff

-Utilizing the techniques outlined in this post, we've made our Gatsby application SEO-friendly as well as sharable on common social networks.
+Using the techniques outlined in this post, we've made our Gatsby application SEO-friendly as well as sharable on common social networks.
 Don't just take _my_ word for it, though--check out the following examples of a sample blog post.

 ### Google